geocolon/Map-API-07-02-2018/README.md

 Please go to the deployed version here. => <a href="https://new-socket-messegner.herokuapp.com/">WebSocket</a>

+### How to use it.

+This is an application which uses WebSocket (Socket.io) technology to create a person to person(s) instant messenger web app.
+The frontend is powered by React, Redux, Socket.io client.
+The server is a NodeJS Express server, using MongoDB and Passport for creating an account.
+Please create your own account for full access to try out for yourself.
+Create an incognito window in your browser to log into the demo account.

+Username: mkim
+Password: abcdef1234

 ### Installing

 If you are cloning this repo and wanted to locally host both the client and the server, please open terminal window then ```cd``` to where you cloned this project.